 - Acts or omissions of the provider of telephone data communication lines or any third party service provider or party for whom we are not responsible;

 - Delay, failure or interruption in, or unavailability of, third party services, sites and systems; and

 - Viruses, other malicious computer codes or the hacking by any part of the CardUp Service or any third party sites, services or systems.

 The agreement formed by acceptance of these Terms, together with information contained on our Website constitute the entire agreement and understanding between you and us with respect to the CardUp Service.

-These Terms, all matters relating to your use of our Website and all matters relating to the use of the CardUp Service shall be governed by, and construed in accordance with, the laws of Singapore.
-By using the CardUp Service you submit to the exclusive jurisdiction of the Courts of Singapore.
+These Terms, all matters relating to your use of our Website and all matters relating to the use of the CardUp Service shall be governed by, and construed in accordance with, the laws of Hong Kong.
+By using the CardUp Service you submit to the exclusive jurisdiction of the Courts of Hong Kong.